ctechfilmuniversity/workshop_ws2526_xr/README.md

 Project/Prototype first steps

 - Mini-Pitch of your Project Idea
-- Get setup for VR/AR development (VR goggles working; AR workflow setup)
+- Setup for VR/AR development (VR goggles working; AR workflow setup)
-- Get back to Interaction Examples in AR /VR
+- Interaction Examples in AR /VR

 - Design/Storyboard/Wireframe VR / AR experience
 - Develop a VR or AR Prototype using Unity Game Engine.
 Prototypes must fulfill a number of criteria in terms of content and interactions (to be defined).